William 'Joey' Hollebone: The murder of Bobby Lee

 Chow Hayes was tried in November 1951, but the prosecution case was hampered by a lack of witnesses to the shooting willing to testify.
 Hollebone was called as a defence witness.
 He claimed he saw Lee knock down a stranger in the toilet and a few minutes later the man came to their table and shot Lee.
 During the cross-examination Hollebone was asked: "You know a bit about guns, Mr. Hollebone?", to which he replied "No" and claimed he had never fired a pistol in his life.
 This prompted the prosecutor to ask questions about the witness' knowledge of firearms, remarking that he had been previously convicted of carrying a gun.
-Hollebone, according to Hayes' later description, "kept going on with really silly answers, making out he wasn't familiar with guns, instead of just admitting straight out that he was familiar with them".Hickie, page 277.
+Hollebone, according to Hayes' later description, "kept going on with really silly answers, making out he wasn't familiar with guns, instead of just admitting straight out that he was familiar with them".
 After a six-hour retirement the jury announced it could not agree on a verdict.
 On 14 December 1951 Hollebone was sentenced to two months' jail for the consorting offence, for which he had been charged two months earlier.

 Hayes faced a second trial for Lee's murder in March 1952 and again the jury failed to agree.
 He was remanded in custody to await a third trial.
-At his third trial in May 1952 Hayes was found guilty of Lee's murder and sentenced to death (later commuted to life imprisonment).No Appeal in 'Chow' Hayes Murder Case, The Sun (Sydney), 10 June 1952, page 5.
+At his third trial in May 1952 Hayes was found guilty of Lee's murder and sentenced to death (later commuted to life imprisonment).
 In June 1952, in a separate trial, Topsy Hayes was acquitted of the murder charge.